entrecode/node-clusterprocess/readme.md

 ## Changelog

+## 2.0.0
+* removed timeout and exit from handleSignals, parent modul must exit in their cleanup callback

 ## 1.1.0

 * changed stop behavior when receiving SIGTERM, will send SIGINT to worker, after 10 seconds will send SIGTERM